Obtained Enslavement

-Obtained Enslavement was a black metal band from Stord, Norway.
+Obtained Enslavement was a black metal band from Stord Municipality, Norway.
 They formed in 1989 and decided to split up in 2000 because Pest moved to the United States, and they did not succeed in finding a new singer.
 The most notable members, Pest and Torgrim Øyre, have also been members of the black metal band Gorgoroth.

 The band's second studio album, Witchcraft, was given a ten out of ten rating by Chronicles of Chaos.